OPOL__BACKGROUND_03.png

 Annual Checks

-Every year, The OPOL Agreement requires that all members submit evidence of financial responsibility to The OPOL Association.
+The OPOL Agreement requires members to submit evidence of financial responsibility to the OPOL Association every year.

 These must comprise any of the following:

-• A certificate, in the prescribed form issued by an insurer meeting the required credit strength rating, verifying insurance cover in accordance with The OPOL Rules.
+• A certificate, in the prescribed form issued by an insurer meeting the required credit or financial strength rating, verifying insurance cover in accordance with the OPOL Rules.

-• A certificate, in the prescribed form issued by an insurance broker, verifying insurance cover has been arranged in accordance with The OPOL Rules.
-(Insurers must meet the required credit strength rating.)
+• A certificate, in the prescribed form issued by an insurance broker, verifying that insurance cover has been arranged in accordance with the OPOL Rules.
+(Insurers must meet the required credit or financial strength rating).

-• A guarantee issued by a company with a financial or credit strength rating required by The OPOL Rules.
+• A guarantee, in the prescribed form, issued by a company meeting the credit or financial strength rating required by the OPOL Rules.

-• Certification of qualification as a self-insurer provided by meeting the financial or credit strength rating required by The OPOL Rules.
+• Certification of qualification as a self-insurer by meeting the credit or financial strength rating required by The OPOL Rules.

-Evidence of financial responsibility must be provided for an amount not less than US $250 million any one incident.
-It is recommended new members (whether to the sector or to the geography) seeking to satisfy their OPOL financial responsibility obligations by insurance, liaise with their insurance brokers or insurers to ensure they have confirmed insurance protection for OPOL liabilities endorsed onto their insurance policies and the required certificates issued to OPOL.
+Evidence of financial responsibility must be provided for an amount of not less than US $250 million any one incident and US $500 million in the annual aggregate.
+It is recommended that new members seeking to satisfy their OPOL financial responsibility obligations by insurance, consult with their insurance brokers or insurers to ensure they have confirmed insurance coverage for OPOL liabilities endorsed onto their insurance policies and that the required certificates are issued to OPOL.
 Find out more about membership and providing evidence of financial responsibility.

-The UK Offshore Licensing Authority (OGA) has historically taken assurance of adequate financial competency to meet clean-up costs and third party legal liabilities from a licensee’s membership of OPOL.
+The UK Offshore Licensing Authority (NSTA) has historically accepted membership of OPOL as evidence of financial capability to meet oil spill clean-up costs and third party legal liabilities.

-In 2010, following the Deepwater Horizon (Macondo) blowout in the Gulf of Mexico, at the direction of the UK government, a task force was set up to review inter alia the liability regime regarding offshore exploration and production activities in UK waters.
+Following the Deepwater Horizon (Macondo) blowout in the Gulf of Mexico in 2010, at the direction of the UK Government, a task force was set up to review inter alia the liability regime regarding offshore exploration and production activities in UK waters.

-Representatives of OPOL, together with the industry body OGUK, and the UK Offshore Environmental Regulator (OPRED), took part in a liability and indemnity workgroup.
-The report and recommendation from this group were approved by OPRED and form the basis of what is now the ‘OGUK Liability Provision Guidelines for Offshore Petroleum Operations Issue 2 2020’ known as ‘The Guidelines’.
+Representatives of OPOL, together with the industry body OEUK, and the UK Offshore Environmental Regulator (OPRED), took part in a liability and indemnity workgroup.
+The report and recommendations from this group were approved by OPRED and form the basis of the ‘OGUK Liability Provision Guidelines for Offshore Petroleum Operations Issue 2 2020’ known as ‘The Liability Provision Guidelines’.

-Under the Licensing Regulations, it is a condition precedent to the award of a licence that the applicant has made adequate provision to cover liabilities deriving from the applicant’s offshore oil and gas operations and has provided evidence of such financial capacity.
+Under the Offshore Petroleum Licensing (Offshore Safety Directive) Regulations 2015 (‘the Licensing Regulations’), it is a condition to the award of a licence that the applicant has made adequate provision to cover liabilities deriving from the applicant’s offshore oil and gas operations.

-In the UK, membership of OPOL remains an important cornerstone of a licensee’s evidence of financial responsibility and for most geographical areas of UK offshore activity, as set out in the Guidelines, is sufficient to evidence the licensee’s financial capacity to meet clean up costs and legal liability to third parties, using the determination method set out in the Guidelines.
+In the UK, membership of OPOL remains an important cornerstone of a licensee’s evidence of financial capability to meet clean-up costs and legal liability to third parties, using the methodology set out in the Liability Provision Guidelines.